 Real Humans of Harvard Business School MBA Class of 2022

-Undergraduate Institution and Major: University of Wisconsin – Madison, Industrial Engineering & French
+Undergraduate Institution and Major: University of Ghana, BSc.
+Administration (major: Accounting)

 Why business school?
 Why now?

 Why HBS?
-What factors figured most prominently into your decision of where to attend?
+And what factors figured most prominently into your decision of where to attend?

 What do you think is your most valuable or differentiating contribution to the Class of 2022?